 - A 150-250 hour ESP practicum (overseen by the Engaged Scholar Program), defined by significant experiential work with community partners and non-academic stakeholders and completed as a volunteer, a paid internship (paid by the partner organization or via Brown funding such as a LINK award), or through an ESP-approved internship course.
 See ESP website for more information.

 - A senior capstone (overseen by an ENVS Advisor) that will take the form of a one semester practicum* (ENVS 1970) or year long thesis (ENVS 1970 and 1971).
 This will also fulfill the ENVS senior capstone requirement.

 - An engaged capstone may include independent research and/or collaboration with a community-based organization, such as those sponsored by the Voss, Starr, or Royce Fellowships programs.
 Note that the definition of “community” is diverse, depending upon the nature of the capstone project and the community partners engaged in the work.
 Some students may work with partners in schools, civic organizations, and environmental nonprofits in Providence; others may engage with international non-governmental organizations, state, or national level government partners, or even partners in the private sector.
 For examples of such projects, please see: https://www.brown.edu/academics/institute-environment-society/index.php?q=education/undergraduate/curriculum/capstone/examples-exemplar-envs-undergraduate-capstones

 * Note this is in addition to the ESP practicum (if you choose a practicum as your senior capstone).

 Students apply to ESP when declaring their concentration in ASK, typically in second semester of sophomore year.
-The 2016 application deadline is April 7.
-The application consists of two essay questions.
-Applications will be reviewed by your department and ESP staff.
+ESP is selective and applications will be reviewed by departments and ESP staff in mid-April of the application year.
 See the ESP website for more information.